If I were to ask you, “Are you happy?” What would you say? Chances are your answer would be, “Yes, but … there’s just one thing!”

 An undisciplined life is an unhappy life.

-People who like to laze about and not exercise, or people who eat lots of fast food may find it a pleasure in the beginning, but in the end it is highly detrimental – obesity, high blood pressure, diabetes, heart problems, etcetera.
+People who like to laze about and not exercise, or like eat lots of fast food, may find it a pleasure in the beginning, but in the end their undisciplined lifestyle is highly detrimental–obesity, high blood pressure, diabetes, heart problems, etcetera.

 On the other hand, to exercise is extremely painful and unpleasant, especially when you haven’t exercised for a while, but after some time, and consistent effort, the pain transforms into an enjoyable and beneficial experience.
 One that you wouldn’t do without.